Ibrahim ibn Muhammad: Eclipse occurrence

-Muhammad's wife, and the mother of believers, Ibrahim's mother was an Egyptian woman who came from Byzantine official to Muhammad in 628.
-According to Ibn Kathir, quoting Ibn Sa'd, he was born in the last month of the year 8 AH, equivalent of 630 CE.
-Muslim scholars such as Muslim ibn al-Hajjaj and Al-Nasa'i mention that Al-Waqidi is not reliable and is not trustworthy to be quoted.
-The child was named after Abraham (or Ibrahim in Arabic) the Biblical prophet revered in Jewish, Christian and Muslim traditions.
-Ibrahim was placed in the care of a nurse called Umm Sayf, wife of Abu Sayf, the blacksmith, in the tradition of the Arabs of the time, to whom Muhammad gave some goats to complement her milk supply.
-When he fell ill he was moved to a date orchard near the residence of his mother, under the care of her and her sister Sirin.
-When it was clear that he would not likely survive, Muhammad was informed.
-His reaction to the news is reported as:

 Burial

 Muhammad is also reported as having informed Maria and Sirin that Ibrahim would have his own nurse in Paradise.
 Different accounts relate that the ghusl for Ibrahim was performed by either Umm Burdah, or al-Fadl ibn ʿAbbas, in preparation for burial.
 Thereafter, he was carried to the cemetery upon a little bier by Muhammad, his uncle al-ʿAbbas, and others.
 Here, after a funeral prayer led by Muhammad, he was interred.
 Muhammad then filled the grave with sand, sprinkled some water upon it, and placed a landmark on it, saying that "Tombstones do neither good nor ill, but they help appease the living.
 Anything that man does, God wishes him to do well."

+Rumor of illegitimacy

+A rumor spread that Ibrahim was rather the son of Maria's male cousin, Mabur.
+When Muhammad heard this rumor, he ordered Ali to kill him without a trial.
+He later declined to implement the initial order when confirmed her cousin is actually a eunuch:

+Qadi Iyad, in his commentary on the Hadith, claimed that "Muhammad forbade Mabur from talking to the mother of his son, but he didn't stop."
+According to Ibn Taimiyah and Ibn Al-Qayyim quoting a full-context narration of the Hadith, the order to kill Mabur was not for applying the punishment of adultery but rather for "violating the sanctity of his house", conditioned on Ali finding him alone with her and to prioritize what he sees over Muhammad's order: